-IMS Flex Choice Non-Wrap
+IMS Flex Choice

-AAS' IMS Flex Choice Non-Wrap account provides you and your Advisor access to a wide variety of mutual funds, exchange-traded funds (ETFs) and also allows for the inclusion of stock, bonds, and alternative/complex products.
-The IMS Flex Choice Non-Wrap minimum account size (based on fair market value of the account's assets) is \$15,000.
-See Item 7 for additional information regarding program minimums.
+AAS' IMS Flex Choice program provides you and your Advisor access to a wide variety of mutual funds, exchangetraded funds (ETFs) and also allows for the inclusion of stock, bonds, and alternative/complex products.
+In an IMS Flex Choice program, your Advisor will monitor your account and evaluate its performance in relation to your longterm goals and objectives.
+Your Advisor will also monitor the relative performance of your account in relation to the economy, capital markets and widely followed indices.
+The IMS Flex Choice (wrap) program minimum account size is \$15,000 and is subject to AAS' maximum annual Program Fee of 2.3%.
+Additional information regarding program fees and costs is provided below.